tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

-In this tutorial, we will therefore create a synthetic network of 16 stations, seeing two data components (East and North) each, that are affected by both regional processes (slow slip events, an earthquake, and seasonal variations) as well as local ones (a maintenance step and some local colored noise).
-Common Mode noise is added and estimated as well.
+In this tutorial, we will therefore create a synthetic network of 16 stations, seeing two data components (East and North) each, that are affected by both regional processes (slow slip events, an earthquake, and seasonal variations) as well as local ones (a maintenance step and some local flicker noise).
+Common mode noise is added and estimated as well.
 We will assess the incorporation of spatial coherence on a station-by-station basis (misfit at the station with the singular maintenance step) as well as over the entire network (by looking at the parameter correlation matrix between stations).
 The fitting and